QuantaAlpha: An Evolutionary Framework for LLM-Driven Alpha Mining: Experiments

-\paragraph{Factor Statistics as Supporting Evidence} The factor-level statistics in 2023 provide quantitative support for the semantic interpretation above.
-QA achieves substantially higher coverage and a heavier right tail of Rank IC, including a non-trivial share of factors exceeding moderate predictability thresholds, whereas AA exhibits compressed tails and fewer robust signals.
-These differences are consistent with the dominance of overnight, volatility-structure, and trend-quality channels under the 2023 market style.

-A key distinction is that QA explicitly encourages semantic diversity through its factor mutation mechanism.
-By generating and recombining heterogeneous primitives across multiple information channels, QA avoids concentration on a single market hypothesis.
-This diversity increases the probability that a subset of factors remains aligned with the prevailing market microstructure after a style transition, thereby mitigating regime-specific alpha decay.
-Overall, the 2023 diagnosis indicates that alpha robustness under distribution shift is driven by alignment between market style and factor semantics, supported by sufficient diversity across information channels.
-QA’s ability to maintain performance arises not from fitting a specific regime, but from sustaining a broad and adaptive factor population whose predictive subsets persist across market style transitions.

-\paragraph{Evolutionary Alpha Mining Efficiency} We analyze the iterative dynamics of factor mining by tracking the IC distribution across generation rounds.
+\textbf{Evolutionary Alpha Mining Efficiency.} We analyze the iterative dynamics of factor mining by tracking the IC distribution across generation rounds.
 As visualized in Figure~\ref{fig:ic_evolution}, QuantaAlpha consistently maintains the highest IC across all five iterations, indicating that its evolutionary updates improve factor quality more effectively than both AlphaAgent and RD-Agent.
 Notably, QuantaAlpha exhibits a rapid gain in the early rounds and then remains stable at a high level, suggesting strong sample efficiency in converting early exploration into consistently predictive factors.
 In addition to the higher mean, QuantaAlpha shows a moderate but persistent spread of IC across rounds, reflecting sustained diversity in the explored factor candidates rather than premature collapse to a narrow region.
-By comparison, RD-Agent remains lower with relatively homogeneous IC profiles, consistent with weaker exploration and a higher risk of generating crowded signals.
+By comparison, RD-Agent remains substantially lower across all iterations, suggesting less effective iterative refinement and weaker accumulation of useful generation experience.
 AlphaAgent improves over RD-Agent but remains consistently below QuantaAlpha, suggesting that our trajectory-level evolution more efficiently accumulates and reuses successful generation patterns across iterations.

-\subsection{Case Study}
+\subsection{Case study}